-Kathmandu trek means the closest and the shortest hiking trek surrounding the valley of Kathmandu.
+Kathmandu trek is the closest and shortest hiking trek surrounding the valley of Kathmandu.
 You can choose to go on a two-day, three-day, five-day, or seven-day short trek.
 On a short hike around Kathmandu short trek, you can enjoy spectacular mountain views and rural Nepali villages without having to travel too far from the capital.
 Furthermore, you will not be confronted with altitude sickness, a problem that plagues a lot of other treks in the country.
 It is the Nepalese city of Kathmandu that is the main point of departure for any Nepalese Himalayan Trek, whether it is the Himalayan Short Adventure trek or Ultimate high passes Experience adventure with a mountain peak climbing expedition.

 Kathmandu trek offers limitless opportunities for captivating views, from short treks to long treks in Nepal.
 Here is a link and information on the page that lists all the trek options, which range from 2 nights to 3 days to 5/6 nights to 7 days.
 Here are some tips to consider before you set out on a 4 or 5-day short Kathmandu trek.